jacobpeterson2012/sf-dao/README.md

 This is the result of a selection command.
 This has the return results from the the command and helper methods to work with results.

 ### DAOSelectRecords
-This is the class that executes a comment.
+This is the class that executes a command.
 Its responsible for logging etc.

 ### DAOCommand
 Interface for commands.